 What Is Bioluminescence?

-Unlike biofluorescence, where an organism emits light upon excitation by an external light source, bioluminescence is generated by a chemical or biological reaction created within the organism’s body.
-It’s similar to the reaction you witness when cracking a glow stick.
-Because it doesn’t produce much heat, this reaction is sometimes called cold light.
+Unlike biofluorescence, where an organism emits light upon excitation by an external light source, bioluminescence occurs by a chemical or biological reaction created within the body.
+It's similar to the reaction you witness when cracking a glow stick.
+This reaction produces very little heat.

 How to Measure Bioluminescence